House GOP pressures Biden as they vote to raise debt ceiling in exchange for cuts

 House Republicans voted to raise the debt ceiling in exchange for steep spending cuts, in an effort to up the pressure on President Biden to negotiate over raising the nation’s borrowing limit.

-The House voted 217-215 along party lines to raise the debt ceiling by $1.5 trillion, which would allow the United States to not default on its debt until next year.
+The House voted 217-215 along party lines to raise the debt ceiling by $1.5 trillion, which would allow the United States to not default on its debt until the end March 2024.
+Only four Republicans--Representatives Tim Burchett of Tennesseee, Andy Biggs of Florida, Ken Buck of Colorado and Matt Gaetz of Florida--voted against the legislation.

+The nonpartisan Congressional Budget Office estimated that the legislation would reduce budgt deficits by $4.8tn in the next decade.
+But Moody’s Analytics warned that the legislation “would cut into near-term economic growth if passed into law” and compared to a clean debt limit increase, would likely reduce growth in Gross Domestic Product.

 The vote is a victory for House Speaker Kevin McCarthy as only a handful of Republicans defected and voted against the legislation while every Democrat voted against it.